-Using Alex Haley's "Roots" as a point of departure, course examines key sociological and anthropological issues in the development of the African-American family as it is related to African-American cultural history.
+Using Alex Haley's "Roots" as a point of departure, course examines key sociological and anthropoligical issues in the development of the African-American family as it is related to African-American family as it is related to African-American cultural history.
 Includes the African cultural heritage in the Americas, race relations, oral history, genealogical research; the Black family during the pre-Civil War and Reconstruction periods of American history.